 The family and the community we are raised in makes an impact on our world view and our outlook on life.
 Yet we could be raised in the most wonderful family and still grow to become a horrible person.
 Or we could be raised in a dysfunctional family and grow to become a wonderful person.
-Our past is not the final decider of our future.
+What we find in this commentary of Exodus 3:4 is that our past is not the final decider of our future.
 We are each unique individuals to God and when he speaks the real decider of our future is our willingness to listen and respond.

 Moses was raised in the household of the king of Egypt and had every privilege in the world.
 But he knew and most likely everyone he was raised with knew he was not Egyptian.
 So, on one hand he was raised with the shrewd evil as a prince of Egypt and on the other hand he was also raised as an outsider which eventually lead to his desire to murder an Egyptian in order to help one of his own people.
 Because of this family dynamic it seems inevitable that his life would follow this path of murder against his own adopted family.
 And because of his arrogance he was found out and forced to flee Egypt.

 All the ways of a man are pure in his own eyes, but the Lord weighs the spirit.
 Proverbs 16:2 ESV